ibm-cloud-docs/Cloudant/api/document.md

 ```
 {: codeblock}

-#### Example success message (abbreviated) returned when a nested field with an underscore prefix is created:
+#### Example success message (abbreviated) returned when a nested field with an underscore prefix is created

 ```json
 {